michel-kraemer/citeproc-java/index.md

 License
 -------

-citepro-java is licensed under the
+citeproc-java is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Unless required by applicable law or agreed to in writing, software